ryoungster/RJYSimpleNeutron/README.txt

 SimpleNeutron

 INTRO:
-Implementing Monte Carlo and Finite-Difference neutron transport/diffusion numerical models as a header based library in C.
+Implementing Monte Carlo and Finite-Difference neutron transport/diffusion numerical models as a simple library in C.
-Based on course-work for NSE 451.
+Based on course-work for NSE 451 at Oregon State University.

 USAGE:
 Presently only Gauss-Seidel Finite Difference is implemented for steady state, non-multiplying slabs (Plus other approximations in diffusion).
 To use: